libAtoms/QUIP/Tools/quippy/doc/install.rst

 :makevar:`FOX_LIBDIR`, :makevar:`FOX_INCDIR` and :makevar:`FOX_LIBS`
   Directories containing FoX libraries and header files, and required link options.
-  Should be read automatically from QUIP's :file:`Makefile.inc`.
+  Should be read automatically from QUIP Makefiles.<

 Optional settings
 ^^^^^^^^^^^^^^^^^